inpercima/run-and-fun/client/README.md

 Applicationwide title of the app, displayed in title and toolbar.

-* default: `run-and-fun`
+* default: `run and fun`
 * type: `string`

 ### `defaultRoute`

-The main route and the redirect route after login if no route is stored.
+The default route and the route to be redirected after a login if no route is stored or if a route does not exist.

 * default: `overview`
 * type: `string`